pixelpicosean/lesser-panda/README.md

 LesserPanda has a lot of features, and the list is still growing:

 - Super fast Canvas and WebGL rendering powered by PIXI.js.
+- Automatically choose the best resolution based on configs.
 - Fixed game loop with customizable `FPS` and `frame skips`.
 - ECS(Entity Component System) like sub-systems.
 - Tag is supported by sub-systems.